 Does the VAT threshold apply to businesses selling second-hand goods?

-There is no simple definition of being a “business”.
-Many cases have gone through the courts over whether an individual or organisation was in business.
-With second-hand goods, regular purchases and sales may indicate a business, e.g. buying items at car boot sales to sell on eBay.
+Business is not easily defined.
+Many court cases have dealt with whether an individual or organisation was in business.
+When it comes to second-hand goods, buying and selling regularly may indicate a business.
+For example, buying items at car boot sales to sell on eBay.

-When a business is VAT registered, it must include VAT at the standard rate of 20% unless a lower rate of VAT applies to the product, or if they use a VAT margin scheme.
+If a business is registered for VAT, it must add VAT at the standard rate of 20%, unless a lower rate or exemption applies to the product, or if it uses a VAT margin scheme.

 What is the VAT margin scheme?

 VAT margin schemes alter the amount of VAT paid on certain second-hand goods.
-The VAT margin scheme taxes the difference between what you paid for an item and what the resale price was.
-This VAT is paid at 16.67%, or one sixth, on the difference.
+The VAT margin scheme taxes the difference between what you paid for an item and its resale price.
+This VAT is paid at 16.67%, or one-sixth, of the difference.

 The VAT margin scheme allows you to reduce the amount of VAT payable when selling certain goods on which you were unable to reclaim VAT after the initial purchase.
 The scheme means you would not have to account for VAT in the full selling price of these items.